mmanos/laravel-social/README.md

 # Social Login Package for Laravel 4

-This package is a simple Laravel 4 service provider for [Lusitanian/PHPoAuthLib](https://github.com/Lusitanian/PHPoAuthLib) which provides oAuth support in PHP 5.3+ and is very easy to integrate with any project which requires an oAuth client.
+This package is a Laravel 4 service provider for [Lusitanian/PHPoAuthLib](https://github.com/Lusitanian/PHPoAuthLib) which provides oAuth support in PHP 5.3+ and is very easy to integrate with any project which requires an oAuth client.

-In addition, you may take advantage of the optional controller and model to make very easy to:
+In addition, you may take advantage of the optional controller and model to make it very easy to:

 * Log in with a social provider
 * Connect an existing user record with a social provider